sixcious/url-incrementer/README.md

 ... and "U" for using "URLI"! :)

 What's New in Version 4.4 (May 14, 2018)
+- New Name: "URLI" is back: A simple and pure Increment and Decrement extension.
+Next Prev Support has been offloaded to permissions.
 - New Look: New extension icon and more intuitive UI icons
 - New Auto Increment function
 - New Download function (Experimental)